Wearables and Well-being Programs: The Complete Guide for 2023

 Any WellSteps participant can either go to the WellSteps program center or use the WellSteps app and connect any wearable device to their own personal data files.
 This allows employees to sync their device with their personal data.

-Employees can sync directly with the device itself or they can link to one of the apps such as Map My Fitness and have the data downloaded from there.
-Either way, the WellSteps platform allows employees an extremely easy way to automatically upload their activity data from their device to their program center.
+Employees can sync directly with the device itself or they can link to one a free aps such as Google Fit and have the data downloaded from there.
+Either way, the WellSteps platform offers employees an extremely easy way to automatically upload their activity data from their device to their program center and easily earn rewards for wearable devices.

 Employees can also track their progress, set goals, add nutrition data, and compete with other employees in team-based competitions.
 Their data is encrypted and stored in a safe place that cannot be accessed by their employer.